 Add To Favorites

-Play a rhyming game with your classmates.
-Challenge each other to see who can think of the most unusual words that rhyme.
+Play a rhyming game with classmates.
+Students challenge each other to see who can think of the most unusual words that rhyme.

-Work in small groups to create sets of about 10 starter word cards.
-Write a word on each index card and draw a picture of the item or action with Crayola® Twistables Colored Pencils.
-At first, you’ll probably want to choose words that have several common rhyming words (such as cat or flip).
-Exchange sets of cards with another group so your game words will be a surprise!
+Organize students into small groups to create sets of about 10 starter word cards.
+Students write a word on each index card and draw a picture of the item or action with Crayola® Twistables Colored Pencils.
+Once a group has completed its cards, exchange sets of cards with another group so your game words will be a surprise!

-To play, lay the word cards face down in the center of your play area.
+To play, lay the word cards face down in the center of the designated playing area.
 One player picks a starter card and reads the word.

-Everyone writes that word at the top of their individual dry-erase boards with Crayola Dry-Erase Markers.
+Everyone writes that word at the top of their individual dry-erase boards with Crayola Dry-Erase Markers or Dry-Erase Crayons.
 Then each player draws or writes words that rhyme with the starter word.
 Think of as many as you can.
 Agree on a time limit or when to stop that round.

 At the end of each round, players take turns saying a rhyming word on their lists.
 All other players who have that word erase it from their boards with a tissue.
 The player who brainstormed the most unique words wins that round.
 Keep score if you wish.